- Short term health insurance is usually at a lower cost than an individual major medical plan

 Why Is Affordable Health Insurance so Important for the Unemployed?

-According to a study published in 2012 by Browning and Heinesen in the Journal of Health Economics:- Job loss has been found to increase health risks for people, including circulatory disease, suicide and suicide attempts, and death and hospitalization due to traffic accidents, alcohol-related disease, and mental illness.
+- Job loss has been found to increase health risks for people, including circulatory disease, suicide and suicide attempts, and death and hospitalization due to traffic accidents, alcohol-related disease, and mental illness.

 - More than 40 percent of unemployed persons are unemployed for 15 weeks or more.